-QUINCY JONES: THE MANY LIVES OF Q - BBC MUSIC DOCUMENTARY FILM
+QUINCY JONES: THE MANY LIVES OF Q

 In a career spanning six decades, American jazz musician, film composer, arranger, record producer and entrepreneur Quincy Jones has won more Grammy awards than any other artist.
 His list of other honours includes an Emmy for his work on the seminal American television series Roots and an Oscar for his humanitarian work.